Non-diagonal Lindblad master equations in quantum reservoir engineering: Non-diagonal Lindblad master equations

-where $\alpha,\, \beta \in \mathbb{C}$.
-This identity makes it evident that the decoherence associated with linear combinations of system operators will always lead to dissipative dynamics in a generalized Lindblad form.
-For the derivation of the moment evolution equations below, it will be useful to calculate the adjoint of the Liouvillian $\L$ of a master equation in generalized Lindblad form.
-The adjoint of the generator of the quantum dynamical semigroup is defined according to $\Tr [ (\L^\dagger \O) \rho ] = \Tr [ \O (\L \rho) ]$ for an arbitrary operator $\O$, such that $\L^\dagger$ correspond to the adjoint of $\L$ with respect to the Hilbert-Schmidt inner product~\cite{Honda2010,Gyamfi2020}.
+for an arbitrary operator $\O$, such that $\L^\dagger$ correspond to the adjoint of $\L$ with respect to the Hilbert-Schmidt inner product~\cite{Honda2010,Gyamfi2020}.
 Further, if $\L$ is time-independent, the so-called adjoint master equation takes the form \cite{Breuer2007},